kvmu/KURRI-workterm/README.md

 Below, I provide a small outline of each of the folders in this repository.

+_Special thanks to all the students: Kiwamu Ishii, Yuya Horita, Ryo Masaki, and Abe Yuma for making my stay enjoyable and fun._
+_Special thanks to my supervisors and Uesegi-san, for answering all my questions._
+_Special thanks to Ms. Yuka Ono for being very organized and always reminding me to pay my rent._

 ### full_simulation
 A work in progress that is meant to be a transverse-tracking code including the effects of beam-matter interactions.
 The idea is to be able to simulate using _real_ magnetic fields generated from TOSCA or Pre-Processor, the effect of the carbon-stripping foil to the transverse emittances.